Siege of Belgrade (1521): Battle

+Post battle

 When Selim I died in 1520, his son Suleiman became sultan of the Ottoman Empire.
 The Kingdom of Hungary, on the other hand, was almost in ruins.
 The Hungarian nobility was divided into numerous parties, and without a strong central government it could not unite in defense of the country.
 King Louis II of Hungary was weakened by numerous conflicts.
 The lower nobility clashed with the higher nobility and court circles, and the Voivode of Transylvania, John Zápolya, one of the wealthiest greats of his time, represented open opposition to the already weak regime of King Louis II.
 The faction that supported the Voivode of Transylvania was in constant conflict with the court circles.
 The king himself was a powerless figure in the hands of his ambitious associates.
 He often did not have the money for his own existence.
 On such occasions, it was not possible to strengthen the defense system at the southern border and to undertake any military campaigns.